basicpage/basicpage.github.io/README.md

 > [!TIP]
 > You can input multiple files at once by using `papers` (with an `s`) instead
 > of `paper`.
-In that case, papers must be bracketed properly.
+In that case, papers must be bracketed properly, and the way to do
+> so differs in YAML and JSON.
 > Have a look at `index.md` to see how it's done.

 The file that handles papers is `pandoc/paper.lua` and you may modify it to suit